CaderHancock/options/README.md

 Apart from fun and furthering the dream of living off of algo trading, this project is intended to showcase (some level of) technical ability.

-Please give me feedback regarding design choices as this is an independant study project (Ignore driver.java.
-I may abandon that gui api alltogether.)
+Please give me feedback regarding design choices as this is an independant study project (ignore everything outside src/main/.../options/finance and src/test.)

 Current milestones: